ZSully09/TinyApp/README.md

 - body-parser
 - cookie-session

-## Dev Dependencies

-- Nodemon
-- Chai
-- Mocha

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Install Nodemon dev dependency using `npm install --save-dev nodemon`
-- Update start script to `./node_modules/.bin/nodemon -L express_server.js`
-- Run the development web server using the `npm start` command.
+- Run the development web server using the `node express_server.js` command.
-- Install Mocha and Chai dev dependencies using `npm install mocha chai --save-dev`
-- Update test script to `./node_modules/mocha/bin/mocha`
-- While the server is not running, use `npm test` to ensure the provided tests are passing
+- Ensure port 8080 is available to run the site.
+If it is already in use choose a port that is available and update the `PORT` in the express_server.js file.

+## Shorten Your URLs!

+- In order for you to use TinyApp, please login or create a new account on the registration page.
+- Travel to the 'Create URL' page and input the URL you would like to shorten.
+- Click on the shortened URL to be redirected to the inputted web page.
+- From your URLs page you can edit or delete the URLs of your choice.